BACK

 South Carolina Housing Market Overview

 Nicknamed the Palmetto State, South Carolina is a subtropical state in the southeast known for its Atlantic coastline, beaches, and a number of small islands.
 With the Blue Ridge mountains stretching into the northwest corner of the state, South Carolina is very geographically diverse.
-According to data from IBISWorld, Real Estate, Rental and Leasing was one of the most significant contributors to the state’s 2023 GDP, behind only manufacturing.
+According to data from IBISWorld, Real Estate, Rental and Leasing was the most significant contributors to the state’s 2024 GDP, even above Manufacturing and Retail Trade.
 This suggests a notable housing market in the state.

 In fact, historically high interest rates have seen a significant decrease across the country.
-The national average 30-year fixed mortgage rate in late 2023 approached 8%, but settled in April 2024 to just below 7%.
+The national average 30-year fixed mortgage rate in late 2023 approached 8%, but has settled now by December 2025 to just 6.18%.
 As we will discuss later in this article, a similar trend can be seen in the South Carolina housing market, reflecting easing inflation that is bound to benefit a growing demographic of prospective homeowners across the country.

 South Carolina Market Trends